Skip to content

 adamo-sdk-macos-arm64macOS arm64, pub/sub only

-Replace latest with a pinned version (e.g. 0.3.1) in production.
+Replace latest with a pinned version (e.g. 0.1.68) in production.
+Intel macOS is not currently supported.

 Then in your project’s CMakeLists.txt: